rsksmart/RSKIPs/IPs/RSKIP438.md

 ## Abstract
 Extending the [EIP-170](https://eips.ethereum.org/EIPS/eip-170), that it's already implemented in RSK, this RSKIP proposes to limit the maximum size of the `initcode`
 (`MAX_INITCODE_SIZE =  2 * MAX_CONTRACT_SIZE = 49152`).
 Nevertheless, it's also proposed to introduce a charge of `2` gas  for every 32-byte chunk of `initcode`
 to represent the cost of jumpdest-analysis.
-Lastly, the size limit results in the nice-to-have property that EVM code size, code offset (`PC`), and jump offset fits a 16-bit value.

 ## Motivation
 During contract creation the client has to perform jumpdest-analysis on the `initcode` prior to execution.
 The work performed scales linearly with the size of the `initcode`.